cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 known bugs:

 - The application is not currently capable of handling key presses.
-This means that the user cannot navigate the application using the buttons on the device.
+This means that the user cannot navigate the application using the buttons on the device after exiting glance mode.
   This error may be a consequence of the simulator, as there are generally no issues with anything but the back button, and the simulator does not have a base application to return to.